Icelk/xsnow-comp-patch/README.md

 I have not tested the patch extensively.
 Please let me know if it works for your setup.

-My testing shows that xsnow-comp-patch works with:
+Testing shows that xsnow-comp-patch works with:

 - bspwm + compton
-- i3 + compton
+- i3/-gaps + compton
 - fluxbox + compton
+- xmonad + compton

 But doesn't work with: